NeuPhysics/computational-methods/docs/algorithm/data-structure.rst

    a.
 Pre-order traversal: parent->left->right
    b.
 In-orer traversal: left->parent->right
    c.
 Post-order traversal: left->right->parent
    d.
-Level-order tranversal: top->bottom, by each level from left to right of the whole tree
+Level-order traversal: top->bottom, by each level from left to right of the whole tree